For chairs with style and durability, it's hard to beat metal.

-More than just a furniture purchase, choosing antique chairs for your kitchen is an investment, a good way to acquire heirloom pieces that can be passed down in your family for generations to come.
+More than just a furniture purchase, choosing antique kitchen chairs can be an investment.
+It's a good way to acquire heirloom pieces that can be passed down in your family for generations to come.

 First, it's important to clarify the difference between antique furniture and vintage pieces.
 Pieces that are considered by experts to be antique are typically at least 100 years old, a classification that is based on U.S. Tariff Act of 1930.
 Styles included in this age group include pieces from the Victorian, Edwardian and Colonial eras, and, as we move through the calendar, early Arts and Crafts pieces.